 In 1989-1990 and into the 90's the range of plant material to be offered was broadened substantially, with the goal of becoming the gardener's source for the latest, most diverse, and best quality of plant material in this area.
 A substantially larger and modern annual flower greenhouse was built to accommodate the ever increasing demand for hanging baskets and annual bedding plants.
 The number of plant varieties today now lists in the thousands.

 In the mid-90's improved drip irrigation technology was incorporated to reduce Grobe's overall water use and to improve the ability to irrigate with customers present in the nursery.
 A move to the use of re-usable plastic containers for tree and shrub production was also began to try and cut down on one time container use.

 Ever mindful of the influence on technology, Peter and Paul could see that a further continuation of the business would require an investment in computerized point of sale, so in 2000 steps were taken to implement such a system, with the net result being more accuracy, speed and services to our customers.
-This was further enhanced with the extension of high speed Interac terminals to our country location, and the development of our website in 2003.
+This was further enhanced with the extension of high speed Interac terminals to our country location, and the development of the Grobe website in 2003.

 In late 2001 Grobe's started their Preferred Gardener Club, a loyalty club that offered their members timely email advice, sneak peaks of new products, and a discount on every purchase they made.
 In 2008 a trial to extend member benefits to three additional reputable local businesses was added to the program, and it continues to grow.
 For years Grobe's has re-used plastic containers returned to the garden centre.
 This has been enhanced with a program that now diverts all their plastic waste to recycling.